hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 ## Actions can be used to set rules for creation of an element:

-* To disallow creation, each element starts with a created attribute whose value must be truthful, if this value is false, then the element is not saved and creation fails.
+* To disallow creation, do not approve the creation event, then the element is not saved and creation fails.

-Rate limiting is remotes running on element set changes, or lifecycle changes
-* on a lifecycle remote, it has to return a truthful value to allow (this is changed from the existing docs)

-Multiple actions can listen to the same lifecycle changes or other conditions.
+Multiple actions can listen to the same events.
 * So, to rate limit element creation and charge someone have two actions.
 One to limit and one to charge
 * But, this can also be the same action

-An inheritance chain will run the actions from the ancestors to the current
+if listening to a parent event of more than one type, An inheritance chain will run the actions from the ancestors to the current
-* if any action fails, then there will be a db rollback, and nothing is saved

-Some life cycle attributes are not events, but can be changed by actions.
-* time to live - set in seconds and compared to the creation ts

 # parts of an action

-* what attribute the action targets, each action can only change one attribute type.
+* each attribute the action targets can only change one attribute type.
   * But, any children or descendants of that type can also be affected, so many attributes can possibly be changed.
+  * This can be modified in the selection
   * Optionally, the target can be a parent of an element to turn it on and off
 * What the action does to the target, it can be a switch, or a value change.
   * If targeting element parents, it can only be a switch